Top 10 Current Guitarists

 It's one thing to be good at guitar, but also playing guitar while singing (with insane high notes) and running around?
 That's next level.

-Yngwie Malmsteen Yngwie Johan Malmsteen is a Swedish guitarist, songwriter and bandleader who was born on June 30th, 1963, in Stockholm, Sweden.
-He was known for his neoclassical metal playing style back in the 1980s.
+Yngwie Johan Malmsteen is a Swedish guitarist, songwriter, and bandleader born June 30, 1963, in Stockholm, Sweden.
+He's renowned for his neoclassical metal playing style.
+Malmsteen gained prominence in the 1980s with virtuoso albums such as Rising Force (1984).

 Padge is way better than Kirk!
 No offense to Metallica, they are one of my favorite bands, but Kirk is always using a wah-wah pedal to make his solos, and that's not very hard.
 Padge does most of his solos with no effects except distortion.
 His solos are so clean, dynamic, fast, and melodic, fitting perfectly with the tone they're playing.